 I absolutely love this Raglan Sweater with stripes on the raglan sleeves.
-Scroll down to get this free sweater knitting pattern for the sizes: 30, 36, 40, 44, 48 & 56″ chest measurements.
-The raglan pullover is a unisex pattern that’s suitable for both men and women.
+Scroll down to get this free sweater knitting pattern for the sizes 30, 36, 40, 44, 48, and 56″ chest measurements.
+The raglan pullover is a unisex pattern suitable for both men and women.

 A Sweater is either a pullover or a cardigan.
-A pullover is a jumper that doesn’t have buttons on the front, and they are ‘pulled over’ your head when putting on.
-As its name implies, a raglan pullover is a sweater with a Raglan Sleeve construction.
-We are using “pullover” and “sweater” interchangeably in this pattern, they actually mean the same thing.
+A pullover is a jumper that doesn’t have buttons on the front, and it is ‘pulled over’ your head when put on.
+As its name implies, a raglan pullover is a sweater with a Raglan sleeve construction.
+We are using “pullover” and “sweater” interchangeably in this pattern; they actually mean the same thing.

 What is A Raglan Sleeve?